conorwalsh1/Portfolio-Project-1/README.md

 After spending a bit of time acheieving the desired effect, I decided it was taking too much time when I started to adjust the layout for different screen sizes so instead I opted to add text directly to image and reupload.

+I alligned the contact info verically as opposed to horizontally to improve display clarity on smaller screens